 In addition to content fundamentals, you also need to ensure your on-page SEO fundamentals (things like title tags, keyword targeting in H1s, image alt text, etc.) are also optimized in accordance with your strategy.

-Pillar 3: Offsite and authority-building SEO
+Pillar 3: Off-site SEO

 You have to demonstrate your authority.
 One of the core ways Google determines authority is to see what other websites are linking to yours.
 If a highly respected, trusted site links to your website, it signals you’re likely to know what you’re talking about.